fyr77/HWchart/README.md

 ### Windows

-Just download the .exe file from [/releases](/releases) and run it.
+Just download the .exe file from [the releases](https://github.com/fyr77/HWchart/releases) and run it.

 ### macOS